zikaloai71/zikaloai71/README.md

 - 👋 Hi, I’m zakaria loai
-- 👀 I’m interested in web design.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning jquery.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to have internship in any software company.
 - 📫 How to reach me on my linkedin : https://www.linkedin.com/in/zakaria-loai-b00616216

 <!---